Teacher Education and Intern Handbook

 Guiding Principles Defined

-The Professional Education Unit at Wichita State University focuses on preparing candidates who identify, understand, and practice the six guiding principles which in turn, lead to internalization of the core values of highly competent, collaborative and reflective professionals thus fulfilling the unit’s vision.
+The Professional Education Unit at Wichita State University focuses on preparing candidates who identify, understand, and practice the four guiding principles which in turn, lead to internalization of the core values of ―Collaboration, Leadership, Inclusivity, Innovation, and Learning.
+Thus, fulfilling the vision to prepare collaborative, inclusive, and innovative education professionals who are lifelong learners and leaders.
 The Guiding Principles include proficiencies and dispositions.

 Initial Teacher Education Program Standards